strapi/documentation/docusaurus/docs/dev-docs/integrations/python.md

 This integration guide follows the [Quick Start Guide](/dev-docs/quick-start) and assumes you have you have fully completed the "Hands-on" path.
 You should be able to consume the API by browsing the URL http://localhost:1337/api/restaurants.

-If you haven't gone through the Quick Start Guide, the way you request a Strapi API with [Python](https://www.python.org/) remains the same except that you will not fetch the same content.
+If you haven't gone through the Quick Start Guide, the way you request a Strapi API with [Python](https://www.python.org/) remains the same except that you do not fetch the same content.

 ## Create a Python file